Himesh Reshammiya: 2003–2010

+Following the success in music, Reshammiya performed at various arenas worldwide with large shows and packed audiences.
 He was the first Indian singer to perform at Wembley Arena in London and the Heineken music hall in Amsterdam.

 Reshammiya was actively involved in mentoring and judging the singing competition Sa Re Ga Ma Pa Challenge on Zee TV.
 His group was known as Jai Mata Di Let's Rock Gharana.
 He was the winning mentor of the show in 2007.
 In 2009, Vaishali Mhade, a female contestant from his Jai Mata Di Let's Rock Gharana group, won the singing competition.
 He is also the team captain, judge, and mentor on Star Plus's show Music Ka Maha Muqqabla for the team Himesh's Warriors.
 Reshammiya was also the judge of the musical reality show Sur Kshetra, which was telecasted on Sahara One.
 He appeared as the special guest in the Grand Finale of Jo Jeeta Wohi Superstar 2, where he also trained the top four contestants.

 2011–2020

 On 4 November 2013, it was announced that Reshammiya would be acting in and producing a movie named The Xposé.

 In April 2019, it was confirmed that Reshammiya would be back onscreen with the film Namastey Rome, which is a sequel to Namastey London and Namastey England.
 He also collaborated with lyricist Javed Akhtar in the film's soundtrack, as they had worked together on Namastey London.
 Reshammiya also acted in three other projects, one being a sequel of The Xposé, named The Xposé Returns.
 Reshammiya also confirmed that he would make a biopic about the soldier Bishnu Shrestha; the film would be based on his involvement in the Maurya Express train robbery.